← Back to 漢書

 1

 In ancient times, the Zhou observed the Xia and Shang dynasties.
 Three sages established laws, creating five ranks of nobility and enfeoffing eight hundred states, with over fifty bearing the same surname.
 The Duke of Zhou and Duke Kang were established in Lu and Wei, each several hundred li in size; The Grand Duke in Qi also held territory equivalent to five marquises and nine earls.
-The Book of Poetry records their system: 'The great men serve as the screen, the grand master as the wall.'
-The great states serve as the screen, the great lineage as the pillar.'
-Cherishing virtue brings peace, the lineage sons serve as the ramparts.'
-Do not let the ramparts crumble, do not stand alone in fear.'
+The Book of Poetry records their system: 'The great men serve as the screen, the Grand Master as the wall.
+The great states serve as the screen, the great lineage as the pillar.
+Cherishing virtue brings peace, the lineage sons serve as the ramparts.
+Do not let the ramparts crumble; do not stand alone in fear.'
 This served to favor relatives and honor the worthy, to praise and display meritorious deeds, connecting it to prosperity and decline, deeply rooting and solidifying the foundation, making it unshakeable.
-Therefore in times of prosperity, Zhou and Shao assisted in governance, leading to the laying aside of punishments; in times of decline, the five hegemons supported its weakness and guarded it together.
+Therefore in times of prosperity, Zhou and Shao assisted in governance, leading to the laying aside of punishments; In times of decline, the five hegemons supported its weakness and guarded it together.
 After Kings You and Ping, it declined day by day, until it was confined between the Yellow River and Luo River, divided into two Zhou states, with the Terrace of Evading Responsibility, suffering the reproach of the stolen axe.
 Yet the world still regarded it as the common ruler, and even the powerful dared not overthrow it.
 It lasted over eight hundred years, its mandate exhausted and virtue depleted, until King Nan descended to commoner status and died a natural death.
 Its title and position were already extinguished from the world, yet like branches and leaves supporting each other, none could occupy its empty throne, leaving the realm without a master for over thirty years.

 2

 Qin occupied strategically advantageous territory, deployed cunning and treacherous troops, gradually encroaching on the eastern regions, achieving victory in every endeavor.
-Prideful in their accustomed ways and relying on personal wisdom, they mocked the three ancient dynasties, obliterated ancient laws, presumptuously called themselves emperor while making their sons and younger brothers marquises, lacking internally the support of close kin and externally the protection of vassal territories.
+Prideful in their accustomed ways and relying on personal wisdom, they mocked the three ancient dynasties, obliterated ancient laws, presumptuously called themselves emperor while making their sons and younger brothers commoners, lacking internally the support of close kin and externally the protection of vassal territories.
 Chen and Wu raised their simple staffs in rebellion, but Liu and Xiang followed and destroyed them.
 Therefore it is said: Zhou outlasted its allotted span, Qin fell short of its time, such are the inevitable ways of state power.

 3